 Recent research suggests that the relic wasn’t even present in Bruges when Thierry of Alsace returned from the Second Crusade in 1150.
-Evidence points towards the theory that the relic was brought to Bruges following the Sack of Constantinople (modern-day Istanbul in Turkey) in 1204.
+Evidence points toward the theory that the relic was brought to Bruges following the Sack of Constantinople (modern-day Istanbul in Turkey) in 1204.

 The glass bottle in which the cloth with the presumed Holy Blood is kept has been identified as a Byzantine perfume bottle dating back to the 11th or 12th century.

 This doesn’t reveal much which means that there is not a single shred of evidence both against or in favor of the relic being authentic, which means it will most probably remain a question with an open answer forever.